HarrisonSlater/Harri.SchoolDemoAPI/src/Tests/README.md

 # [Harri.SchoolDemoAPI.Tests.Integration](Harri.SchoolDemoAPI.Tests.Integration)
 Tests the integration between the repository module and the actual database.

 This project covers testing:
  - Stored procedures
  - Direct SQL queries via Dapper
  - Mapping of domain models with Dapper

+If this API made calls to another REST API for example, that could be covered here also or in E2E tests below.

 # [Harri.SchoolDemoAPI.Tests.E2E](Harri.SchoolDemoAPI.Tests.E2E)